GetFirefly/firefly/README.md

 - `liblumen_session`, contains state and configuration for a single instantiation of the compiler, or "session".
 This is where you can find the bulk of option processing, input/output generation, and related items.
-- `liblumen_incremental`, contains the core of the incremental compilation engine (based on `salsa`).
-This is where queries for inputs/parsing are defined.
-- `liblumen_compiler`, contains the core of the compiler driver, as well as all of the higher level queries for generating artifacts from parsed sources.
+- `liblumen_compiler`, contains the core of the compiler driver and incremental compilation engine (built on `salsa`), as well as all of the higher level queries for generating artifacts from parsed sources.
 - `liblumen_codegen`, contains the code generation backend, which is divided into two primary phases: the first handles translation from EIR to